 Exponential technologies dominate modernization drivers

 Now that the cloud is ubiquitous, other technologies and ways of working are driving firms to modernize.
-We found that microservices architecture ranked the highest, followed closely by data analytics, APIs, and the internet of things (IoT) (see Figure 6).
+We found that data and analytics ranked the highest, followed closely by APIs, AI, and microservices (see Figure 6).